Visit to the Cirio restoration site in the presence of architect Florence Doneux (Architectures Parallèles) (fully booked)

 In 1883, architect Charles Gys oversaw the construction of 10 rental-apartment buildings with commercial premises on their ground floors.
-This set of buildings was erected for the company Les Constructeurs Réunis to match those in Rue Henri Maus/Henri Mausstraat, on the other side of the stock-exchange building (Bourse/Beurs).
-The plastered façade of number 18, Rue de la Bourse/Beursstraat, embellished with blue-limestone ornamentation, is adorned with the window and door decorations crafted by Henri Coosemans in 1909.
+They were erected for the company Les Constructeurs Réunis as a counterpart to those built in Rue Henri Maus/Henri Mausstraat, on the other side of the Stock Exchange building (Bourse/Beurs).
+The plastered façade of number 18 is embellished with blue-limestone ornamentation and adorned with window and door decorations crafted by Henri Coosemans in 1909.
 Designed in the neo-Renaissance style, they are a glorious blend of wood and marble.
 Slender wooden columns topped with bronze Ionic capitals support the arches, while grotesques stand guard over the central entrance.
+Cathedral glass canopies provide shelter for visitors.
 Le Cirio was originally a shop and café specialising in Italian food.
 Its proprietor, Francesco Cirio, who owned a factory in Turin, opened 18 retail outlets throughout Europe in locations including Moscow, Zurich and Paris.
 Of these, the Brussels branch is the only one still in existence.
 Notwithstanding a few alterations, it still looks much the same as it did over 100 years ago.
 The original parquet, mirrors, embossed neo-Renaissance and Japanese-style (Kinkarakawakami) wallpaper, velvet-covered benches and stained woodwork – some of which has been made to imitate mahogany – are still in place, giving the premises a unique cosy atmosphere that is a magnet for tourists as well as the café's many regulars.
+This unique interior was lovingly restored to its former glory in 2018.
 (Listed 03/03/2011)

 Accessible with assistance